eiConsole v.23R1

 Reading our Target Format

-We’ll now wish to read our Target format.
-Remember that this time we are going to use the people-predetermined-format.xml file created before as the source format.
+We’ll now read our Target format.
+Remember that this time we are going to use the people-predetermined-format.xml file created before as the Source format.

-Once the file is added it should show appear under XML Files.
-Next click on Read Format:
+Once the file is added it should now appear under XML Files.
+Next, click on Read Format:

 Constructing the Mapping